glitchy-sage/electron-react-blueprint/README.md

 Template for creating electron-react applications.
 Setup in 2 parts, react frontend and electron backend.
 Run NPM Install on the initial directory.

-#### Note: This was built using webpack manually, there may still be some tweaks to configuration required
+#### Note: This was built using webpack manually, there may still be some tweaks to configuration required.

 ## Instructions